Quantum-Accelerators/quacc/docs/user/executors.md

     3. Maximum number of workers to allow on a node.

     4. The provider to use for job submission.
-This can be changed to `LocalProvider()` if you wish to have the Parsl process run on a compute node rather than the login node.
+This can be changed to `LocalProvider()` if you wish to have the Parsl process run on a login node rather than a compute node.

     5. Your Slurm account name.